Cisco Model-driven Telemetry MonitoringUse This InfluxDB Integration for Free

-Cisco Model-driven Telemetry (MDT) is a mechanism to stream data from an MDT-capable device to a destination.
+Cisco Telemetry is a mechanism to stream data from an MDT-capable device to a destination.
 It uses a push model and provides near real-time access to operational statistics for monitoring data.
 You can subscribe to the data by using standards-based YANG data models over open protocols.

 Why use the Cisco Model-Driven Telemetry Telegraf Plugin?